top of page

 • Birth and Adoption Stories

-Dads’ support groups are designed to provide an intimate and supportive environment.
-Each group consists of 6 to 11 dads.
-We meet in the Berkeley/Oakland area a total of eight times: Six meetings on weeknights without children present--allowing for focused discussions and deeper connections--and two weekend meetings where children are encouraged to join--fostering family-friendly interactions and strengthening the bonds between fathers and their kids.
+Each group consists of 6 to 12 dads.
+In-person groups meet in the Berkeley/Oakland area a total of eight times: Six meetings on weekdays without children present--allowing for focused discussions and deeper connections--and two weekend meetings with children--fostering family interactions and strengthening the bonds between fathers and their kids.
 The duration is about two months, allowing participants to build meaningful relationships, navigate fatherhood challenges together, and create opportunities for ongoing community building.
+COVID protocol: Updated COVID vaccination required for adults and eligible infants.
+We meet indoors with windows open, masks optional.
+Please do not come if you're sick or believe you have been recently exposed.
+Our meeting space is up two flights of stairs.
+If this is unaccessible for you, please let me know via the interest form or email.

 Acknowledgement to Co-Parents